Cardiac marker

 Cardiac markers are biomarkers measured to evaluate heart function.
 They can be useful in the early prediction or diagnosis of disease.
 Although they are often discussed in the context of myocardial infarction, other conditions can lead to an elevation in cardiac marker level.

+Cardiac markers are used for the diagnosis and risk stratification of patients with chest pain and suspected acute coronary syndrome and for management and prognosis in patients with diseases like acute heart failure.

 Most of the early markers identified were enzymes, and as a result, the term "cardiac enzymes" is sometimes used.
 However, not all of the markers currently used are enzymes.
 For example, in formal usage, troponin would not be listed as a cardiac enzyme.

 Applications of measurement

 Measuring cardiac biomarkers can be a step toward making a diagnosis for a condition.
 Whereas cardiac imaging often confirms a diagnosis, simpler and less expensive cardiac biomarker measurements can advise a physician whether more complicated or invasive procedures are warranted.
 In many cases medical societies advise doctors to make biomarker measurements an initial testing strategy especially for patients at low risk of cardiac death.

 Many acute cardiac marker IVD products are targeted at nontraditional markets, e.g., the hospital ER instead of traditional hospital or clinical laboratory environments.
 Competition in the development of cardiac marker diagnostic products and their expansion into new markets is intense.

 Recently, the intentional destruction of myocardium by alcohol septal ablation has led to the identification of additional potential markers.